TalismanSociety/talisman-web3react-example/README.md

 # Web3React - Talisman Integration

-This repository demonstrate how to integrate talisman with web3react.
+This repository demonstrate how to integrate the Talisman extension with web3react.

-It is a copy of the [web3react v6 example project](https://github.com/NoahZinsmeister/web3-react/tree/v6/example), with the following changes :
+It is a copy of the [web3react v6 example project](https://github.com/NoahZinsmeister/web3-react/tree/v6/example), with the following changes:

 - added TalismanConnector which can be used the same way as web3react's InjectedConnector.
 - removed other connectors from the home page's connect options